ga4gh-schemablocks/ga4gh-schemablocks.github.io/pages/_schemas/+generated__Variant.md

 ##### digest

-* concatenated unique specific elements of the variant
+* * Concatenated unique specific elements of the variant.
+* Optional, convenience element to derive unique variants in "individual variant from callset" storage systems

 * example:

 ```